 Large annual gathering: descendants of the Bounty mutineers, the British frigate that landed on April 28, 1789, gather on the island of Tubuai.
 Books and archival footage tell the story of the first Europeans who arrived on the island.May 1: Labour Day (national)

 On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
 Many vendors occupy the pavement on that occasion!May 8: Victory of 1945 (national)

 Commemorates the Allied victory in Europe that ended World War II on this day in 1945.
 Various ceremonies are held around town.June 29: Day of autonomy (local)

 This civil celebration in French Polynesia is the day in 1880 when King Pomare V donated his States to France.July 14: French national holiday (national)

-Soldiers and officials parade to celebrate the storming of the Bastille and the end of the French monarchy.
-July 14 in Papeete is also the occasion for the Heiva i Tahiti celebrations.
+This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
+In Papeete, it is also the occasion for the Heiva i Tahiti celebrations.
 On the programme: songs and traditional dances in honour of the island.November 1: All soul's day (national)

 The custom of All Saints (Turamara'a) is required under the sun.
 This is the day when the Tahitians pay homage to their ancestors.
-The graves are flowered, and brightened with paint or white sand.November 11: Armistice of 1918 (national)
+The graves are flowered, and brightened with paint or white sand.November 11: Armistice Day (national)